Girls Just Wanna Have Fun (Xena: Warrior Princess)

 "Girls Just Wanna Have Fun" is the fourth episode of the second season of the syndicated television series Xena: Warrior Princess.
-It was written by Adam Armus and Nora Kay Foster, directed by T.J.
+The 28th episode of the series overall, the episode was written by Adam Armus and Nora Kay Foster, was directed by T.J.
 Scott, and first aired on October 21, 1996.
 Girls Just Wanna Have Fun is also the title of a multipath adventure game by Slingshot Entertainment which is based upon this episode.

 In the episode, Xena and Gabrielle join forces with Joxer and Orpheus to defeat Bacchus, who is transforming innocent girls into bloodsucking bacchae.
 Gabrielle is turned into a temporary bacchae, and Xena kills Bacchus before he can make the transformation permanent.

 "Girls Just Wanna Have Fun" is a comical Halloween episode.
 It pushes the limits for sexuality on Xena, features disco music, and its artistic style is stylised after rock video horror.
 The episode also contains a lesbian subtext stronger than the average episode of Xena.
 Andrew Leonard of Salon said it gives "tacit consent to a lesbian reading of the Xena-Gabrielle relationship."
 The episode received positive reviews.
 Critics have commented on its music and special effects, and the supervising sound producer won an award at the Motion Picture Sound Editors' Golden Reel Awards.